 - Try to incorporate a fitness element to all PE lessons and don’t be afraid to have an element of competition.

 - Every child needs to be active and learning in PE.

 We like all children to have a change of clothing for PE and games (shorts/t-shirts/trainers).
+The school has a school sports t-shirt designed especially for PE and this is also worn at all school events to represent the school.
 However, we aim to be inclusive and want all children to access PE and games.
-Provided they are sensibly dressed (particularly footwear), children will not be excluded from PE and games if they do not have a change of clothing.
-The school has a school sports t-shirt designed especially for PE and this is also worn at all school events to represent the school.
+Provided they are sensibly dressed (particularly footwear), children will not be excluded from PE and games.